-communication must balance the mention of advantages with a reference, in the same degree of specificity, about the corresponding risks.
-This requirement of a closely balanced presentation of advantages and risks is a more exacting standard than is contained in the NASD's general standard for communications with the public, which prohibits exaggerated, unwarranted, or misleading statements.
-See Rule 2210(d)(1)(B).
+The proposed rule requires three specific disclosures about security futures.
+First, if the communication refers to the potential advantages of security futures, the communication must balance the mention of advantages with a reference, in the same degree of specificity, about the corresponding risks.
+This requirement of a closely balanced presentation of advantages and risks is a more exacting standard than is contained in NASD's general standard for communications with the public, which prohibits exaggerated, unwarranted, or misleading statements.
+See NASD Rule 2210(d)(1)(B).
 Second, the communication must include a warning that security futures are not suitable for all investors.
-We believe that the riskiness of security futures and the high leverage involved in these products makes security futures unsuitable for many investors.
+NASD believes that the riskiness of security futures and the high leverage involved in these products makes security futures unsuitable for many investors.
 Third, the proposed rule requires that communications state that, upon request, the firm will provide documents that support any claims, comparisons, recommendations, statistics, or other technical data used in the communication.
-All three of these disclosure requirements are similar to the requirements for options communications.
+All three of these disclosure requirements are similar to the requirements for options communications.20

-Because security futures communications will be subject to the NASD's general advertising rule, several general and specific standards will apply to security futures communications.
+Because security futures communications will be subject to NASD's general advertising rule, several general and specific standards will apply to security futures communications.
 Exaggerated, unwarranted, or misleading statements about security futures are not allowed.
 Communications must be based on principles of fair dealing and good faith and should provide a sound basis for evaluating the facts in regard to any security future.
 Moreover, no material fact or qualification may be omitted if the omission, in the light of the context of the material presented, would cause the communication to be misleading.
 Communications with the public cannot contain promises of specific results, exaggerated or unwarranted claims or unwarranted superlatives, opinions for which there is no reasonable basis, or forecasts of future events that are unwarranted.